What You Need to Know About the Canine Respiratory Illness

 A brown sausage dog sitting on an exam table getting a vaccine by a doctor in blue gloves while its owner holds onto it

-2. Limit Interactions With Other Dogs
+2. Limit Dog-to-Dog Interactions

-• Coughing
+• Coughing or sneezing

 • Nasal or eye discharge